Must-Know Basics to Improve Your Tablet Drawing Experience

 Summary

-If you thought pen and paper was the only way to go, maybe try again with new and revised settings!
+If you have had a bad experience with drawing tablets and thought pen and paper was the only way, we urge you to try again with new and revised settings!